FAQs

 Yes.
 There are assignments to be completed between modules, as well as work on the final research project which begins after Module Two.
 Interims between Modules are also good times for catching up on some of the reading resources provided for each Module.

 During the Modules, students will be directed to particular reading that supports the material presented each day.
 While it is not mandatory to do reading during the Modules, it can be helpful for those who like to prepare for each day’s experiences.
-Assessments take place towards the end of each Module, including the Foundation Course.
+Assessments take place towards the end of each Module.
 These are practical assessments that generally include a verbal component as well.

 Will I have an advisor during the Program?